Policies & Resources

 SchoolTV is a world first, wellbeing platform featuring Dr Michael Carr-Gregg.
 It addresses the modern day realities faced by schools and parents who increasingly need clear, relevant and fact-based information around raising safe, happy and resilient young people.
 Click on the logo to visit the website.

 Beyondblue is working to reduce the impact of anxiety, depression and suicide in the community by raising awareness and understanding, empowering people to seek help and supporting recovery, management and resilience.

 Telephone 1300 22 4636 or click on the logo to visit the website for further information.

 Kids Helpline is Australia's only free, private and confidential, telephone and online counselling service specifically for young people aged between 5 and 25.

 Telephone 1800 55 1800 or click on the image to visit the website for further information.

 The National Youth Mental Health Foundation, provides mental and health and wellbeing support, information and services to young people.

-The graph shows the variation of the UV Index during the day.
-The UV Alert, is issued when the UV Index forecast is 3 or above.
+Schools will issue a UV Alert when the UV Index forecast is 3 or above.
 This alert identifies the period when you need to be SunSmart.
-For information on how to protect your skin from sun damag.
-Visit the SunSmart website here.

 Many children have been affected directly by recent bushfires, either having lost their homes and properties, or through being evacuated.
 Other children have experienced the fires indirectly, through hearing about them, or knowing someone who has been affected.
 These can be distressing experiences for children.
-For information and guidance, download this guide for parents and families.
+For information and guidance.